kbab6aoo/HowToArticles/RedHatPackageManager/rpmBuild.md

 ## This Article explains how to build a RPM package from the source code.

-In order to build RPMs, you will need source code, which usually means a compressed `tar` file that also includes the `SPEC` file
+In order to build RPMs, you will need source code, which usually means a compressed `tar` file that also includes the `SPEC` file.

 The `SPEC` file typically contains instructions on how to build an `RPM`, what files are part of the package and where it should be installed.